wayfinderio/intro-to-fp/_docs/1-welcome-to-functional-programming/javascript.md

 ### Making decisions

 While not a key concept we're not going to be able to get away from needing to know the syntax for how to make a decision.
-There's really not a good way to make this into a function.
+There's really not a good way to make this into a function without awkward syntax.

 {% highlight javascript %}
-  const result = condition ? ifTrue : ifFalse
+  const result = condition ? ifTrue : ifFalse;

   const answer = x > 3 ?
 "YES!" : "Nah";